olivemaygroup/whistlr/README.md

 # Getting Started

-You will require MogoDB compass to be installed locally to host the database on your machine.
+You will require MongoDB compass to be installed locally to host the database on your machine.

 whistlrs server.jsx will create a text db for you

 ## NPM

-Fronm the root project folder:
+From the root project folder:

 `cd backend && npm i`
 `cd frontend && npm i`